 - Setup - Configure the general settings of the new subscription.

 - Sizing - Describe the specification of the databases you want to provision.
-After this step, Redis Cloud Pro will calculate the optimal configuration and required infrastructure.
+After this step, Redis Cloud Pro calculates the optimal configuration and required infrastructure.

-- Review and Create - You will be presented with the required infrastructure and the subscription price.
+- Review and Create - You are shown the required infrastructure and the subscription price.
 Enter your payment method and you are pretty much done.

 - Provisioning - Automatically set up the relevant infrastructure and provision the databases.

-For a new subscription, you will need to provide the following:
+For a new subscription, you need to provide the following:

 - A subscription name.